 The C compilation system consists of a compiler, an assembler, and a link editor.
 The cc command invokes each of these components automatically unless you use command-line options to specify otherwise.

-Table A-14 discusses all the options available with cc.
+Table 36, "Obsolete Options Table," on page 237 discusses all the options available with cc.

 The following figure shows the organization of the C compilation system.